ISU Judging System: Scandal and response

-There was a judging controversy during the 2002 Winter Olympics for pair skating, with scoring at the time based on the 6.0 system.
+A judging controversy occurred during a pair skating event at the 2002 Winter Olympics, which used scoring based on the 6.0 system.
 A second award ceremony was held in which the top two teams were both awarded gold medals.
 In 2004, the ISU adopted the New Judging System (NJS), or Code of Points, in an effort to establish a more objective system.
 This became mandatory at all international competitions in 2006, including the 2006 Winter Olympics.
+The ISU released an explanation of the advantages of the new system over the 6.0 system.

 Technical details

 Technical panel

 Under the ISU Judging System, the base value of each element performed by the skater is identified by the Technical Panel.
 The purpose of this panel is to identify all of the elements performed by the skater in real time as they happen.
 The panel is also responsible for identifying any "technical errors" to jumps; identifying falls of the skater; and the "levels of difficulty" performed in Spins and Steps.

-The Technical Panel is composed of the following five people:
+The Technical Panel is composed of the following three people: